Choosing the right investment manager or wealth manager is crucial if you want to have a successful portfolio.

 “Total transparency is crucial,” explained Hilton Capital Management.

 Hilton Capital Management in a privately-held investment firm.
 Founded in 2001, the firm manages roughly $1.6 billion in balanced and equity strategies.

-The firm’s primary strategy is a tactical income one which seeks capital preservation with an emphasis on income generation.
+The firm’s primary strategy is a tactical income one that seeks capital preservation with an emphasis on income generation.
 It was created to give fixed-income investors the opportunity to increase their potential returns, while not dramatically increase their level of risk.
-The focus on risk management and capital preservations are the cornerstones of the company philosophy and they pride themselves on managing money in a responsible manner, with a long-term outlook.
+The focus on risk management and capital preservations are the cornerstones of the company philosophy, and they pride themselves on managing money in a responsible manner, with a long-term outlook.

 5: Review Their Performance

-Once the working relationship has started, going forward, it is crucial to constantly review the performance of your assets and investments.
+Once the working relationship has started, going forward, it is crucial to continually review the performance of your assets and investments.
 You should check in every once in a while to make sure that you are receiving satisfactory results.